 Size and Shape of the Bar-bellied Pitta

-The Bar-bellied Pitta is a medium-sized forest bird, usually about 19 - 21 cm long and weighing around 85 - 97 grams, with a compact body, strong legs, and large feet that help it move easily across the forest floor while searching for prey.
+The Bar-bellied Pitta is a medium-sized passerine with a compact, stocky body, a short tail, strong legs, and large feet.
+Its body shape helps it move quietly across the forest floor while searching for insects, worms, and other small prey.

 Sexual Dimorphism in the Bar-bellied Pitta